Alpine to Three Falls Area

-the trail has 1.6 miles on Peak View, 2.9 on Three
+the route was 1.6 miles on Peak View, 2.9 on Three

-2.7 to Alpine Cove for a total of 7.2 miles.
-From the Alpine Cove end,
+2.7 to Alpine Cove on Bodily Harm for a total of just

-there's 1/2 mile of pavement to the singletrack of Lambert
+over 7 miles, then 1/2 mile of pavement over to Lambert Park.
+Now

 View northeast up Dry Canyon.
 Chipman Peak is on the